Skip to main content

 Fiber the Unsung Hero

 Dietary fiber, particularly soluble fiber found in foods like oats, barley, nuts, seeds, beans, and lentils, is a cornerstone of SHBG management.
 It slows the absorption of sugar into the bloodstream, blunting the post-meal glucose spike and subsequent insulin release.
-A high-fiber diet directly translates to lower average insulin levels, which removes the suppressive brake on in the liver.
+A high-fiber diet directly translates to lower average insulin levels, which removes the suppressive brake on SHBG synthesis in the liver.
 Studies have demonstrated a positive correlation between fiber intake and SHBG concentrations in men.

 Protein a Double-Edged Sword

 Protein intake has a complex relationship with SHBG.
-While adequate protein is essential for building the lean promoted by peptides, some research indicates that very high protein intake can be negatively correlated with SHBG levels.
+While adequate protein is essential for building the lean muscle mass promoted by growth hormone peptides, some research indicates that very high protein intake can be negatively correlated with SHBG levels.
 This is likely due to the insulinogenic properties of certain amino acids.

 The key is balance.
 A moderate intake of high-quality protein, distributed throughout the day, supports muscle protein synthesis without creating large, sustained insulin spikes that would counteract your goal of raising SHBG.
 Plant-based proteins and lean animal sources are excellent choices.

 The Role of Physical Activity

 Exercise is a non-negotiable component of any protocol designed to enhance peptide efficacy and hormonal health.
-Its benefits are twofold ∞ it directly improves in muscle tissue and it promotes weight loss, both of which lead to higher SHBG levels.
+Its benefits are twofold ∞ it directly improves insulin sensitivity in muscle tissue and it promotes weight loss, both of which lead to higher SHBG levels.

 • Aerobic Exercise ∞ Sustained, moderate-intensity aerobic exercise, such as brisk walking, jogging, or cycling, has been shown to significantly increase SHBG levels over time.
 A year-long clinical trial found that a consistent aerobic exercise program led to meaningful increases in SHBG in middle-aged and older men.
 This type of activity enhances the ability of muscles to take up glucose from the blood, reducing the burden on the pancreas to produce insulin.